-Hildegard developed and directed O’Connor’s Overshadowed for the stage, which premiered at the The Tiger Dublin Fringe in September 2015 winning the Fishamble New Writing Award.
-Hildegard and Eva took the play to the Edinburgh Fringe in 2016, and co-wrote a 8 x 10’ television adaptation for Rollem Productions/BBC 3 which became available on BBC3 in August 2017.
-It was recently nominated for a 2018 Rose d’Or Award.
+Hildegard developed and directed O’Connor’s Overshadowed for the stage, which premiered at the The Tiger Dublin Fringe in September 2015.
+Hildegard and Eva took the play to the Edinburgh Fringe in 2016, and co-wrote, and Hildegard directed, an 8 x 10’ television adaptation for Rollem Productions/BBC which was nominated for a Rose d’Or Award.

-With O’Connor, Hildegard has co-written The Friday Night Effect which debuted at the Edinburgh Fringe Festival 2017.
-Film & TV rights are optioned to Mam Tor Productions.
+With O’Connor, Hildegard co-wrote interactive play The Friday Night Effect which debuted at the Edinburgh Fringe Festival 2017.
+They developed a short form tv version with Mam Tor Productions.